houseabsolute/test-class-moose/README.md

 Thanks to Adrian Howard for [Test::Class](http://search.cpan.org/perldoc?Test::Class).

+# AUTHOR

+Curtis "Ovid" Poe <ovid@cpan.org>

-# LICENSE AND COPYRIGHT
+# COPYRIGHT AND LICENSE

-Copyright 2012 Curtis "Ovid" Poe.
+This software is copyright (c) 2013 by Curtis "Ovid" Poe.

-This program is free software; you can redistribute it and/or modify it under the terms of either: the GNU General Public License as published by the Free Software Foundation; or the Artistic License.
+This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.

-See http://dev.perl.org/licenses/ for more information.